femoz/NADALL/content/project/nadall-project/index.md

 The objective’s framework of this project agrees with these strategies and sharing the urgent need to reduce the dependency on chemical fertilizers and usage of pesticides, and increase ecosystem-based farming, improve animal welfare, and curb biodiversity loss in the Mediterranean North African region.
 Moreover, this project is as well aware of EU initiatives such as the [European Network of Living Labs (ENoLL)](https://enoll.org/), and aims at connecting NADALL with ENoLL.

-In this context NADALL will as well connect with ongoing [H2020 projects] (https://ec.europa.eu/programmes/horizon2020/en/h2020-sections-projects), where partners of this consortium are involved, like: (i) the NEFERTITI project (https://nefertiti-h2020.eu/), which has established an EU-wide network of demonstration and pilot farms designed to enhance knowledge exchanges on important issues of sustainable livestock systems; and (ii) the MIXED project (Multi-actor and transdisciplinary development of efficient and resilient MIXED farming and agroforestry-systems), dealing with methods that increase efficiency and resilience to climate change and reduce emissions (https://cordis.europa.eu/project/id/862357).
+In this context NADALL will as well connect with ongoing [H2020 projects](https://ec.europa.eu/programmes/horizon2020/en/h2020-sections-projects), where partners of this consortium are involved, like: (i) the NEFERTITI project (https://nefertiti-h2020.eu/), which has established an EU-wide network of demonstration and pilot farms designed to enhance knowledge exchanges on important issues of sustainable livestock systems; and (ii) the MIXED project (Multi-actor and transdisciplinary development of efficient and resilient MIXED farming and agroforestry-systems), dealing with methods that increase efficiency and resilience to climate change and reduce emissions (https://cordis.europa.eu/project/id/862357).

 ## Project Regions